-Leo’s enthusiasm for contemporary music also extends beyond the standard Western Classical repertoire.
-He has formed close working relationships with many composers, and recently collaborated on a series of concerts of new chamber music on Jewish themes at Kings Place.
+As someone who loves to bring big ideas to life, Leo directed a performance of Bach’s St Matthew Passion from the violin in Trinity College, Cambridge.
+In 2019–2020, he conceived and directed two sold-out concert series of Judeo-Spanish and Judeo-Arabic music.
+Leo’s enthusiasm for contemporary music extends beyond the standard Western Classical repertoire.
+He has formed close working relationships with many composers, and recently collaborated on a series of performances of new chamber music on Jewish themes in Kings Place, London.

 Leo is currently studying for a Master's degree specialising in Solo Performance at the Musik Akademie Basel with Barbara Doll and Amandine Beyer (baroque violin).
 Before that, he studied with David Takeno.
 Leo has participated in masterclasses with the likes of Maxim Vengerov, Leonidas Kavakos, Steven Isserlis, Tabea Zimmermann, and Philippe Graffin.
 He plays a violin by Joseph Gagliano.